Croatian winemakers upset by EU label rules

 "Prosek is simply a part of our tradition.
 It's like saying 'We're going to confiscate a part of your sea', it just won't work," he said.

-The association of prosek makers will now engage the agriculture ministry and lawyers specializing in intellectual property and probably take the case to court.
+The association of prosek makers will now engage the agriculture ministry and lawyers specialising in intellectual property and probably take the case to court.

 Croatia negotiated EU membership for eight years and concluded the talks in 2011 but has done little to register some of its food products.